 Under AB 617, air districts work directly with community steering committees (CSC) to develop a unique CAMP to outline monitoring objectives, methods, and actions that the monitoring data is intended to support.
 The air districts and CSCs evaluate available monitoring options and consider important factors such as cost, applicability, reliability, and data quality.
-Common monitoring objectives include characterizing local emission sources, determining areas in the community with the highest pollutant concentrations, informing and tracking CERP progress (in communities with CERPs), and providing real-time air quality information to the community in ways that is useful and easy to understand.
+Common monitoring objectives include characterizing local emission sources, determining areas in the community with the highest pollutant concentrations, informing and tracking CERP progress (in communities with CERPs), and providing real-time air quality information to the community in ways that are useful and easy to understand.

-The level of action taken by each community in 2022 varied greatly based on community-specific concerns and selection year.
-Communities selected in 2018 and 2019 continued CAMP implementation with each air district deploying new monitoring capabilities as available.
-Monitoring is underway for all 2020 selected communities and Districts are working to complete each community's stated CAMP objectives.
+The level of action each community took in 2022 varied significantly based on communityspecific concerns and the selection year.
+Communities selected in 2018 and 2019 continued CAMP implementation, with each air district deploying new monitoring capabilities.
+Monitoring is underway for all 2020 selected communities, and Districts are working on completing each community's stated CAMP objectives.
 Communities selected in 2021 continued to develop CAMP documentation, monitoring priorities and objectives, and began monitoring implementation.
 A sample of AB 617 CAMP-associated actions taken by air districts during 2022 is shown below.
-More detailed information on each category can be found on the corresponding district AB 617 webpages.
+More detailed information on each category can be found on the district AB 617 web pages.

-- Continued and expanded air sensor network monitoring. - Bay Area Air Quality Management District (BAAQMD), Imperial County Air Pollution Control District (ICAPCD), South Coast Air Quality Management District (SCAQMD), Sacramento Metropolitan Air Quality Management District (SMAQMD) - Responding to episodic emissions events (e.g. odor complaints and fugitive emissions) through district-led monitoring. - SCAQMD, San Diego Air Pollution Control District (SDAPCD), San Joaquin Valley Air Pollution Control District (SJVAPCD) - Increased number of air toxic monitoring equipment and sites (e.g. pesticides, BTEX, VOCs). - SMAQMD, SJVAPCD, SCAQMD - Continued and expanded new mobile monitoring [both District led and private contractors (e.g., Aclima and Aerodyne)]. - o BAAQMD, SCAQMD, SDAPCD, SJVAPCD - Increased Federal Equivalent Methods (FEM) (criteria pollutants such as ozone and PM{2.5}) and non-FEM (e.g., BC, NH3, H2S) stationary monitoring. - o ICAPCD, SCAQMD, SDAPCD, SJVAPCD, SMAQMD - Establishing new data communication (e.g., new data display websites, increased data discussion at meetings, etc.) with a focus on interactive data platforms. - o SMAQMD, SCAQMD, SJVAPCD year of monitoring of fine particles, black carbon, and nitrogen dioxide in the San Ysidro community (Figure 5) and aims to assist the community and SDAPCD in understanding the air quality levels and pollution burdens within the community.
-The knowledge that will be obtained during this pilot project is expected to provide supporting information in developing the CAMP for the International Border Community.
-In 2022, CARB staff procured the appropriate monitoring equipment and reached out to the air district, local researchers, and a community-based organization to possibly collaborate on this project.
-In July and October 2022, staff also engaged with the community members to collect their suggestions and comments on potential site locations during the CSC meetings.
-The project is ongoing, and the monitoring will start in Winter 2022.
+- Continued and expanded air sensor network monitoring. - Bay Area Air Quality Management District (BAAQMD), Imperial County Air Pollution Control District (ICAPCD), South Coast Air Quality Management District (SCAQMD), Sacramento Metropolitan Air Quality Management District (SMAQMD) - Responding to episodic emissions events (e.g., odor complaints and fugitive emissions) through district-led monitoring. - SCAQMD, San Diego Air Pollution Control District (SDAPCD), San Joaquin Valley Air Pollution Control District (SJVAPCD) - Increased number of air toxic monitoring equipment and sites (e.g., pesticides, BTEX, VOCs). - SMAQMD, SJVAPCD, SCAQMD - Continued and expanded new mobile monitoring [District-led and private contractors (e.g., Aclima and Aerodyne)]. - BAAQMD, SCAQMD, SDAPCD, SJVAPCD - Increased Federal Equivalent Methods (FEM) (criteria pollutants such as ozone and PM{2.5}) and non-FEM (e.g., BC, NH3, H2S) stationary monitoring.
+ICAPCD, SCAQMD, SDAPCD, SJVAPCD, SMAQMD - Establishing new data communication (e.g., new data display websites, increased data discussion at meetings, etc.) with a focus on interactive data platforms. - SMAQMD, SCAQMD, SJVAPCD

+Outside of the implementation of CAMPs, CARB also received funding under the United States Environmental Protection Agency (US EPA) Clean Air Act Section105 grant funds for a monitoring pilot project in the San Ysidro area, which is part of the International Border Community (an AB 617 community selected in 2022).
+The project will conduct one year of monitoring fine particles, black carbon, and nitrogen dioxide at multiple fixed locations in the San Ysidro community (Figure 6).
+The project aims to assist the community and SDAPCD in understanding the air quality levels and pollution burdens within the community.
+The information collected from this pilot project is expected to provide supporting information to develop the CAMP for the International Border Community.
+In 2022, CARB staff procured the appropriate monitoring equipment and contacted the air district, local researchers, and a community-based organization to collaborate on this project.
+In July and October 2022, staff engaged community members to collect their suggestions and comments on potential monitoring site locations during the CSC meetings.
+In November 2022, CARB staff conducted five days of mobile monitoring in the community to identify pollution hot spots and suggest potential locations for fixed monitoring.
+CARB is analyzing the mobile monitoring data, and the fixed monitoring will start in early Spring 2023.